habitat-sh/on-prem-builder/on-prem-docs/builder-automate.md

     #-----END CERTIFICATE-----
     ```

-1. Make a file for you cert at `/hab/cache/ssl/`, such as `automate-cert.crt`.
-For a `.pem` file, `automate-cert.pem`.
-Overwriting `cert.pem` will cause your Builder installation to fail.
+1. Make a file for your cert at `/hab/cache/ssl/`, such as `automate-cert.crt`.
 1. Paste the Chef Automate certificate into your file, `/hab/cache/ssl/automate-cert.crt`
-1. For existing Chef Automate installations, copy the `automate-cert.pem` file that you saved on your workstation in step one to the `/hab/cache/ssl/` directory.
 1. Restart builder

     ```bash